 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

-The Information Commissioner is an officer of Parliament and ombudsman, appointed by Parliament under the Access of Information Act, Canada’s freedom of information legislation.
+The Information Commissioner is an officer of Parliament appointed by Parliament under the Access to Information Act, Canada’s freedom of information legislation.
 The Commissioner reviews the complaints of individuals and organizations who believe that federal institutions have not respected their rights under the Act.
-The Commissioner also promotes access to information in Canada.
+As an ombudsman, the Commissioner also promotes access to information in Canada.

-The Commissioner is supported in his work by the Office of the Information Commissioner, an independent public body set up in 1983 under the Access to Information Act to respond to complaints from the public about access to government information.
+The Interim Commissioner is supported in her work by the Office of the Information Commissioner, an independent public body set up in 1983 under the Access to Information Act to respond to complaints from the public about access to government information.

 We thoroughly and fairly investigate complaints about federal institutions’ handling of access to information requests.
 We use mediation and persuasion to resolve them.
 We bring cases to the Federal Court of Canada when they involve important principles of law or legal interpretation.

 We encourage federal institutions to disclose information as a matter of course and to respect Canadians’ rights to request and receive information, in the name of transparency and accountability.

 We actively make the case for greater freedom of information in Canada through targeted initiatives such as Right to Know Week, and ongoing dialogue with Canadians, Parliament and federal institutions.

 We have 106 full-time employees.
 It is divided into four main branches: